konrad-rzonca/Morpeh.BoilerplateGenerationProcessor/readme.md

 # Morpeh.BoilerplateGenerationProcessor

-A Roslyn Source Generator for Unity that automatically adds performance-critical attributes (`[Serializable]`, `[Il2CppSetOption]`) to Morpeh components, systems, and other targeted types.
+A Roslyn Source Generator for Unity that automatically adds performance-critical attributes (`[Serializable]`, `[Il2CppSetOption]`) to Morpeh components and systems.
 This reduces boilerplate and improves runtime performance in IL2CPP builds.

 ## Installation & Build